Living Trust vs Will: Key Differences

 Estate planning is a crucial aspect of financial management that ensures you can distribute your hard-earned assets according to your wishes so that your beneficiaries are cared for after you’re gone.
 It is a process that requires careful consideration, as your decisions can have long-lasting implications for your family and loved ones.
 With proper estate planning, your assets may bypass lengthy and costly probate proceedings, and your beneficiaries may avoid unnecessary delays and expenses in receiving their inheritance.

-At Smith & Bledsoe Family Law, our experienced estate planning attorneys can help you take on the complexities of living trusts, wills, and other estate planning tools.
+At Smith & Bledsoe Family Law, our experienced Austin estate planning attorneys can help you take on the complexities of living trusts, wills, and other estate planning tools.
 We take the time to understand your unique circumstances, financial situation, and long-term goals, providing personalized guidance and support to help you make informed decisions about your estate plan.
 Whether you have a simple or complex estate, we are here to help you find the right solutions to protect your assets, minimize taxes and expenses, and provide for your beneficiaries as you intend.

 What is a Living Trust?

-A living trust, commonly known as a revocable trust, is a legal tool that allows you to transfer ownership of your assets into a trust during your lifetime.
+A living trust, a type of trust commonly known as a revocable trust, is a legal tool that allows you to transfer ownership of your assets into a trust during your lifetime.
 As the trust’s creator, you can appoint yourself as the trustee, maintaining control over the assets and the ability to modify or revoke the trust as necessary.
 Upon your death, designated beneficiaries will inherit the assets in the trust according to the terms you have specified.

 Key features of a living trust include: